gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 ## Feature: Custom plugin defines a custom library type

+This features allows the development of a custom plugin that can contribute Library, Binary and Task instances to the language domain.

+Development of this feature depends on the first 2 stories from the `unified-configuration-and-task-model` spec, namely:

+- Story: Plugin declares a top level model to make available
+- Story: Plugin configures tasks using model as input

 ### Story: plugin declares its own library type

 Define a sample plugin that declares a custom library type:

-    interface SampleLibrary extends Library {
+    interface SampleLibrary extends Library {}
-        String color
-    }

-    interface SampleExtension {
-        def addSampleLibrary(name, color)
-    }

-    @DomainModel("mySample")
     class MySamplePlugin {

-        // Gradle will call this and register the extension as "mySample"
-        // Will extend the SampleExtension with "mySample.components" and "mySample.libraries" collections SampleExtension createExtension(Instantiator instantiator) {
-            return instantiator.newInstance(SampleExtensionImpl, someArg)
+        @Model("mySample")
+        SampleExtension createSampleExtension() {
+            ...
         }

-        // Gradle will create and pass in a filtered view: mySample.libraries.withType(SampleLibrary)
+        @Rule
-        // Will add this view to SampleExtension as "mySample.sampleLibraries" (using parameter name?) void createSampleLibraryComponents(NamedDomainObjectSet<SampleLibrary> sampleLibraries, Instantiator instantiator, SampleExtension sampleExtension) {
+        void createSampleLibraryComponents(CollectionBuilder<SampleLibrary> sampleLibraries, SampleExtension sampleExtension) {
             ...
-Create sample libraries based on configured sampleExtension, adding to sampleLibraries Set }
+Register sample libraries based on configured sampleExtension }
     }

-Apply and use the sample plugin:

-    apply plugin: 'my-sample'

-    mySample {
-        // Plugin can use it's own DSL to define libraries
-        // eg. Plugin will add 2 libraries of type SampleLibrary to 'mySample.libraries' addSampleLibrary("redLib", "Red")
-        addSampleLibrary("blueLib", "Blue")
-    }
+Libraries are then visible in libraries and components containers:

-    // Library is visible in libraries and components containers assert mySample.sampleLibraries.size() == 2
+    // Library is visible in libraries and components containers assert projectComponents.withType(SampleLibrary).size() == 2
-    assert mySample.libraries.size() == 2
-    assert mySample.components.size() == 2
-    assert projectComponents.withType(SampleLibrary).size() == 2
+    assert libraries.withType(SampleLibrary).size() == 2

-    // Libraries are configured correctly
-    assert mySample.libraries.redLib.color == "Red"
-    assert mySample.sampleLibraries.collect({it.color}) == ["Red", "Blue"]

 A custom library type:
 - Extends or implements some public base `Library` type.